Apo-Eclipse/Grad/COMPREHENSIVE_DOCUMENTATION.md

     return chat(user_input)
 ```

-#### Validation Loop (`behaviour_analyst_sub_graph`)
-The system employs a **Probabilistic Validation** mechanism.
-1. The `Explainer` generates an insight.
-2. The `ValidationAgent` checks the insight against the raw data rows.
-3. If invalid, the system loops back to the `Explainer` with specific feedback ("You said X, but data shows Y").
-4. This cycle repeats until valid or a recursion limit is reached.

-### 3.4 Memory Management Strategy
-The system employs a **Stateless Memory Pattern** to ensure thread safety and reliability in a multi-user environment.

-1.  **External Fetching**: The Orchestrator (`main_graph.py`) instantiates a temporary `ConversationMemory` object for each incoming request.
-2.  **Database Retrieval**: It fetches the most recent conversation turns (e.g., last 10 messages) from the PostgreSQL database.
-3.  **Context Injection**: This history is formatted as a string and passed as an argument to the `PersonalAssistant` agent.
-Additionally, the **Current Date** is injected into the context of all agents (Orchestrator, Analyser, Query Planner) to enable accurate relative time reasoning (e.g., "this month").
-4.  **Stateless Execution**: The Assistant processes the input (History + Current Message) without retaining any internal state.

 This approach guarantees that:
 *   **No Cross-Talk**: Users never share memory space.
 *   **Persistence**: Memory is durable and survives server restarts.